Vtr0/gt/README.md

 # or more recently
 git switch -c <new-branch-name>

-# see local and remote branch
+# see local and remote branch (-r to see only remote branch)
 git branch -a
 ```
 ### Adding new file to new branch